 SEC.
-5.05 CONTRACT COST (40 %)
+5.05 CONTRACT COST (40%)

-Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
+40% of the total evaluation points will be assigned to cost.
 The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.11.

 Converting Cost to Points